Stichting-MedMij/MedMij-R4-Images/guides/medmij-r4-image-availability-ig/Home/Technical-design.page.md

 # Technical design

 ## Introduction
-This IG describes a patient use case in the context of the [information standard "Image Availability" (Dutch: Beeldbeschikbaarheid or BBS), version 1.0.0-alpha.2](https://informatiestandaarden.nictiz.nl/wiki/Landingspagina_Beeldbeschikbaarheid).
+This technical design describes a patient use case in the context of the [information standard "Image Availability" (Dutch: Beeldbeschikbaarheid or BBS), version 1.0.0-alpha.2](https://informatiestandaarden.nictiz.nl/wiki/Landingspagina_Beeldbeschikbaarheid).
 The information standard Image Availability as published by Nictiz does not yet include a patient use case, this may change in the future.
 Up until then, the patient use case will be published by MedMij.

-This IG is a technical counterpart of the {{pagelink:FO, text: functional design}}.
-The FHIR version used for this IG is R4 (4.0.1).
+This technical design is a technical counterpart of the {{pagelink:FO, text: functional design}}.
+The FHIR version used for this technical design is R4 (4.0.1).

 ## Actors involved
 | Actor | | System | | FHIR CapabilityStatement |